 What Else Can You Try?

-We have demonstrated how closely sleep quality relates to your health, and we have given you a few ideas you can use to improve your sleep.
+We hope we have demonstrated how closely sleep quality relates to your health, and we have given you a few ideas you can use to improve your sleep.
 If these suggestions do not help, a visit with the doctor may be in order.
 Some medical conditions can have an impact on your ability to sleep and getting those issues addressed could be just what you need in order to feel rested in the morning.

 You might also look at the mattress you’re sleeping on.
 In a study in the International Journal of Industrial Economics, researchers found that people spent more time in restorative levels of sleep when they were resting on mattresses they rated as “comfortable.”
 When there was a match between the mattress feel and their preferred mattress type, they slept more soundly.